 It will make them crave the drug and do whatever is necessary to keep getting the same warm, contented feeling that codeine provides.
 This is the most common type of addiction.

 No one person experiences withdrawal in precisely the same fashion.
-Still, there are a number of well-known symptoms for physical and psychological dependence that start within a few hours of the last dose.
+Still, there are a number of well-known symptoms of physical and psychological dependence that start within a few hours of the last dose.

 Codeine is a fast-acting opioid which means that anyone with a dependency will begin to feel withdrawal symptoms within hours of the previous time they took it or if their last dose is significantly lowered.